-When I think of butter cookies, I think of the fancy shaped “Danish” kind which come in a blue tin and which you find at drugstores and such.
+When I think of butter cookies, the ones that come to mind are the fancy shaped "Danish" kind which come in a blue tin and which you find at drugstores and such.
 So when I saw the recipe on the side of the Swan potato starch box for Swedish Butter Cookies, I was expecting something similar – something along the lines of shortbread cookies.
 Surprise.
 The resulting cookies were almost identical to Nabisco’s old Brown Edge Wafers which were discontinued many years ago.

 An old Wall Street Journal article from 1996 mentions them as slow selling, so I suppose that’s the reason why Nabisco stopped making Brown Edge Wafers.
 They probably just weren’t as popular as the other cookies.
 But now I’m wondering if maybe Nabisco will bring them back as a “throwback” item.
 Or maybe since they are made with potato starch, the company could re-work the recipe a bit and introduce them as a gluten-free item!
 Hear that, Nabisco?

 It turns out these homemade Brown Edge Wafers are better!
 The potato starch is key.
 The recipe is on the back of the Swan’ box, but here’s my Brown Edge Wafers adaptation below.
 Of course you might as well follow the recipe on the box if it’s still there.
 They probably alternate recipes.